 “To put the world right in order, we must first put the nation in order; to put the nation in order, we must first put the family in order; to put the family in order, we must first cultivate our personal life; we must first set our hearts right.”
 Confucius

 One of the first things I heard my first mentor in recovery say that spoke to my soul was “a mother is only as happy as her saddest child.”
 I was the saddest child at the time.
 I was 29 when I heard that.
 I had just relocated to Florida after burning my life to the ground.

 Addiction or alcoholism is not like other diseases.
 The suffer is contiguous and passes fear, resentment, and trauma to those closest to them.
-As has been said before this is the only disease where when the well part goes to help the sick party, the well party often gets sick before the sick party gets well.
-The healing must happen on both sides and although the process may have overlap they are different.
+As has been said before, this is the only disease where when the well part goes to help the sick party, the well party often gets sick before the sick party gets well.
+The healing must happen on both sides and although the process may have overlapped, they are different.
 Here are some tips for the family.